We're really pleased to say that this course had 100% pass rate in 2018.

-This course is based on two disciplines within English studies main areas of study: English Literature which covers drama, prose and creative writing and English Language which includes language, syntax, grammar and phonology.
-You will develop your understanding of how language is used for different audiences.
-You will also develop your own writing skills.
+This course is based on two disciplines within English studies main areas of study: English literature which covers drama, prose and creative writing and English language which includes language, syntax, grammar and phonology.
+You will develop your own writing skills and an understanding of how language is used for different audiences.

-Students have the opportunity to go on a number of theatre trips.
-AS and A2 groups regularly go to see productions at the RSC in Stratford Upon Avon and The Lowry Centre in Manchester.
-The College also has strong links with the English department at Aston University and the students have bi-annual attendance at undergraduate lecturers by the professors in residence.
+You will have the opportunity to go on a number of theatre trips.
+AS and A2 groups regularly go to see productions at the RSC in Stratford-Upon-Avon and The Lowry Centre in Manchester.
+The College also has strong links with the English department at Aston University and the students have bi-annual attendance at undergraduate lectures by the professors in residence.

 To obtain a certificate for Advanced Subsidiary GCE, you will need to have studied for and been assessed on your performance in 2 AS units.

-Students will then have the opportunity to enter a second year of study to gain an A-level qualification.
-Progression into the second year of study, however, is dependent on them gaining a minimum of a grade 3 (D) in the AS component of the course.
+You will then have the opportunity to enter a second year of study to gain an A Level qualification.
+Progression into the second year of study, however, is dependent on you gaining a minimum of a grade 3 (D) in the AS component of the course.

 Example portfolio: Fiction text: Anthony Burgess’ A Clockwork Orange Non-fiction text: Dave Cullen’s Columbine Theme: Violence

-5 GCSEs grades 4 or above, to include English at grade 5 or above.
+You will need 5 GCSEs in curriculum subjects, grades 4 or above, to include English language at grade 5 or above.

 With a qualification in English, you could go into higher education and/or work in the media and communication industry, teaching, administration, publishing or librarianship.